Mature Masculine

 In the passive direction, Will collapses.
 It falls silent.

-This looks like going along with things you know are wrong for you, or avoiding conflict when you should stand firm.
+This looks like going along with things we know are wrong for us, or avoiding conflict when we should stand firm.

 This is not real softness.
-It is a loss of contact with your own power to choose, protect, and commit.
-Without it, you cannot serve others well.
+It is a loss of contact with our own power to choose, protect, and commit.
+Without it, we cannot serve others well.

 Near Enemies: False Versions